portlands/docker/README.md

 The SSL configuration is set rather restrictive, please have a look at the [server configuration](http2/conf/default.conf).
 Server headers are disabled.
+Requests to port 80 are forwarded to port 443.

 Start an instance with:
 `docker run -d -p 80:80 -p 443:443 --name http2 portlands/http2`